 Place the dough into the bowl and flip it over so the top of the dough has

-a light coating of oil.
+a light coating of oil (this will prevent it from drying out).
 Cover with plastic wrap and let it sit (ferment) at room

 temperature for one hour.
 Then place in the refrigerator overnight (about 12

-a large bowl stir the flours with the yeast, salt, sugar, and dried milk powder.
+a large bowl, stir the flour with the yeast, salt, and dried milk powder.

-Remove the Pre-ferment from the refrigerator and cut it into small chunks.
+Remove the Pre-ferment from the refrigerator and cut into small chunks.
 Pour

-the cold water into the bowl of your electric mixer, fitted with the dough hook.
+the cold water into the bowl of your electric stand mixer, fitted with the dough hook.

-Then add the Pre-ferment and the flour mixture.
+Then add the Pre-ferment, eggs, and the flour mixture.
 Knead the dough on 1st speed for

 five minutes.
 Increase your mixer speed to 2nd speed and continue to knead the

-2nd speed, for another three to five minutes or until the dough cleans the bowl
+2nd speed, for another two to four minutes or until the dough cleans the bowl